TheBadProgrammer69420/Authify/README.md

 This sign in function is also very easy to implement

 ## Warning⚠️⚠️⚠️⚠️
-Every redirect should be written by yourself, I recommend a different onSubmit function that implements both the signIn ande sugnUp functions like this next js example:
+Every redirect should be written by yourself, I recommend a different onSubmit function that implements both the signIn and signUp functions like this next js example:
 ```js
 import {useNavigation} from 'next-navigation'
 import {signUp, signIn} from 'authify'